Pampa Galeras National Reserve Tour

 The Pampa Galeras National Reserve is the largest vicuña reserve in the world.
 It was created in 1967 as a measure for saving the endangered species it now protects.
 The reserve covers an area of 6,500 hectares, and its zone of influence covers a further 60,000 hectares and the altitude varies from 3840 to 4200 m.a.s.l /12.598 to 13.780 f.a.s.l

 The Pampa Galeras National Reserve, composed of an extensive plain with slight elevations, is surrounded by valleys and gorges.
 The weather is cold and dry with an average annual temperature of 7.9ºC (46.2ºF).
-The reserve is a shelter for some 6000 vicuñas and home to other typical high Andean animals such as Andean foxes, pampas cats, Andean deer and vizcachas as well as a variety of birds like the Andean gull, the hummingbird, the Andean eagle, and the kestrel.
-The typical flora of the place is represented by Peruvian feather grass and small forested areas containing species of quishuar and queñuales trees.
+The reserve is a shelter for some 6000 vicuñas and home to other typical high Andean animals such as Andean foxes, pampas cats, Andean deer, and vizcachas as well as a variety of birds like the Andean gull, the hummingbird, the Andean eagle, and the kestrel.
+The typical flora of the place is represented by Peruvian feather grass and small forested areas containing species of quishuar (called kiswar in Quechua) and also queñuales trees.

 One of the great attractions of the reserve is the “Chaccu”, or collective hunt, an ancestral practice during which the vicuñas are corralled and shorn without being killed.
 This festival occurs once a year, around June 24th.